Stagecoach values your custom and will endeavour to ensure you travel safely and in comfort on a clean, reliable bus service.

 Fragile items such as electronic goods, portable televisions, computers, radios etc will only be carried if they are of reasonable size and securely packed.
 We will not be responsible for damage to such items however caused.

 Certain items cannot be carried under any circumstances in the interests of safety.
-These include accumulators, explosives, ammunition, weapons, paint in either unsealed containers or plastic containers exceeding 5 litres and combustible or otherwise hazardous materials including petrol.
+These include accumulators, explosives, ammunition, weapons and combustible or otherwise hazardous materials including petrol.

 One accompanied, well behaved dog or other small animal which will not be a danger or a nuisance for other customers or our staff is allowed to travel with you on our buses at the discretion of the driver who may reasonably decide where on the bus the animal is best carried.